alkgrove/initmaker/initmaker/examples/blinky/readme.md

 Prerequisites:
 adafruit itsybitsym4, featherm4 or metrom4 dev board
 arm-none-eabi-gcc tool chain -> from https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads
+(we verified that there were issues with older arm-none-eabi-gcc)
 make utility
 Gnu awk
 initmaker with samd5x